-A - Excellent 4 grade points HA - Honors Excellent 5 grade points B - Good 3 grade points HB - Honors Good 4 grade points C - Average 2 grade points HC - Honors Average 3 grade points D - Poor 1 grade points HD - Honors Poor 0 grade points F - Failure 0 grade points HF - Honors Failure 0 grade points Cr - Passing r - Passing - a mark used when students "test out" of the class W - Wthdrawal awal Withdrawal without assessment of performance-issued between the last date to officially enroll, and a date not later than the 10th week of the semester or 5th week of a term.
+A - Excellent 5 grade points 4 grade points HA - Honors Excellent B - Good 3 grade points HB - Honors Good 4 grade points C - Average 2 grade points HC - Honors Average 3 grade points D - Poor 1 grade points F - Failure 0 grade points Cr - Passing - a mark used when students "test out" of the class W - Withdrawal Withdrawal without assessment of performance-issued between the last date to officially enroll, and a date not later than the 10th week of the semester or 5th week of a term.
 Not available for two week summer sessions.
 No later than the third week of a four week summer session.
 The "W" is a student initiated withdrawal.

 WH -Administrative Withdrawal

+Au - Audit

-- Au Audit - P Pass
+P - Pass